djhunt-ibm/agentic-ai-client-bootcamp/usecases/banking-backoffice/assets/hands_on_lab_banking_automation.md

     Your Capabilities:
     1. Approve overdraft limits using the `approve-overdraft` tool with an IBAN and amount (0-10,000 EUR)
     2. Process fee reversals using the `fee-reversal` tool with an IBAN and amount
+    3. Special exceptions or adjustments
+    4. Any operations requiring elevated privileges
+    5. Provide refunds if requested
     ```
   - Click **Create**